Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation

-Observe that for any convex normal neighbourhood $U$ of $x$ of future and past timelike quadrant $U^+$ and $U^-$, $I^\pm_U(x)=U^\pm$.
-This is classical in the regular Lorentzian setting (see for instance \cite[Theorem 2.9 p.29]{minguzzi_lorentzian_2019}) and follows from our definition of timelike and causal curves at a singular point (see Proposition \ref{propositiondefinition-propertygeodesics} concerning normal convex neighbourhoods of singular points).
+Observe that in the domain $U$ of any chart of the singular $\X$-atlas containing $x$ and of future and past timelike quadrants $U^+$ and $U^-$, $I^\pm_U(x)=U^\pm$.
+This is classical in the regular Lorentzian setting (see for instance \cite[Theorem 2.9 p.29]{minguzzi_lorentzian_2019}) and follows from our definition of timelike and causal curves at a singular point.
 Observe moreover that a $\X$-structure on $\R^2$ has no closed lightlike leaves, as a consequence of the classical Poincaré-Hopf theorem for topological foliations proved for instance in \cite[Theorem 2.4.6]{hector_introduction_1986}.